airalab/robonomics-wiki/docs/robonomics-test-network-manual.md

 - 3 servers with root shell.
 Their ip-addresses in the current instruction will be **165.227.171.127**, **159.89.25.75** and **159.89.30.50**

 ## Prepare directories
-Need to download 2 archives from the links above and open the folder with them in the terminal.
+Download 2 archives from the links above and open the folder with them in the terminal.
 Then create a directory for the project, unpack the archives into it and go to the created folder:
 ```
 $ mkdir robonomics_test_network